A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

 \emph{Partial pause and restart}, introduced by FLUX~\cite{shah2003flux}, is a less disruptive strategy that only blocks the affected dataflow subgraph temporarily.
 The affected subgraph contains the operator to be scaled, as well as upstream channels and upstream operators.
 Figure~\ref{fig:partial-pause-and-restart} shows an example of the protocol.
 To migrate state from operator $a$ to operator $b$, the mechanism will execute the following steps: (1) First, it \emph{pauses} $a$'s upstream operators and stops pushing tuples to $a$.
 Paused operators start buffering input tuples in their local buffers. operator $a$ continues processing tuples in its buffers until they are empty.
 (2) Once $a$'s buffers are empty, it extracts its state and sends it to operator $b$.
 (3) Operator $b$ loads the state and (4) sends a \emph{restart} signal to upstream operators.
 Once upstream operators receive the signal they can start processing tuples again.

 The \emph{pro-active replication} strategy maintains state backup copies in multiple nodes so that reconfiguration can be performed in a nearly live manner when needed.
 The state is organized into smaller partitions, each of which can be transferred independently.
 Each node has a set of primary state slices and a set of secondary state slices.
 Figure~\ref{fig:proactive} shows an example of the protocol as implemented by ChronoStream~\cite{wu2015Chronostream}.
-The migration is coordinated by a leader.
-To move slice \#1 from $N_{src}$ to $N_{dest}$, (1) the leader instructs $N_{dest}$ to load slice \#1 and upgrade it from a backup slice to a primary slice.
-(2) The destination node loads slice \#1 and sends an acknowledgement to the leader together with the slice's progress.
-In the meantime, the source node keeps processing events destined for slice \#1.
-(3) The leader notifies upstream operators to replay events according to the progress metric provided by $N_{dest}$.
-(4) Upstream nodes receive the message and start rerouting events to $N_{dest}$.
-For some time interval, both $N_{src}$ and $N_{dest}$ process events for slice \#1.
-As a result, downstream operators need to implement a de-duplication mechanism.
-(5) Once the leader notifies $N_{src}$ that the transfer is complete, $N_{src}$ consumes any remaining data and moves slice \#1 to the backup group.

 \stitle{State transfer.} Another important decision to make when migrating state from one worker to another is whether the state is moved \emph{all-at-once} or in a \emph{progressive} manner.
 If a large amount of state needs to be transferred, moving it in one operation might cause high latency during re-configuration.
 Alternatively, \emph{progressive} migration~\cite{hoffmann19megaphone} moves state in smaller pieces and flattens latency spikes by interleaving state transfer with processing.
 On the downside, progressive state migration might lead to longer migration duration.